Obstructive Sleep Apnea Treatment

 With obstructive sleep apnea, the muscles in the back of the throat relax too much to facilitate normal breathing.
 As a result, your airway narrows or closes during breathing, which could lead to a lower level of oxygen and a higher level of carbon dioxide in your blood.
 The brain can sense this impairment in breathing and therefore rouses you – allowing you to reopen your airway.
-As a result, obstructive sleep apnea could lead to disruption in one’s sleep patterns, leading to feeling tired during the day.
+As a result, this can lead to disruption in one’s sleep patterns, leading to feeling tired during the day.

 Continuous airway pressure (CPAP) is a machine that provides airflow and is the first line of treatment for obstructive sleep apnea.
 CPAP delivers air pressure through a nose/mouth mask piece, thus reducing the occurrence of the throat muscles narrowing.
-By providing constant pressure, CPAP keeps your upper airway passages open, which prevents obstructive sleep apnea and snoring.
+By providing constant pressure, CPAP keeps your upper airway passages open, which prevents sleep apnea and snoring.

 CPAP is the first choice for treating severe obstructive sleep apnea.
 CPAP treatment systems are diverse and customizable depending on the person and their sleep apnea.
 There are different amounts of pressure available, as well as the option for continuous or varied pressure throughout the night.
-For people who experience milder cases, there are other treatment options as well.
+For people who experience milder cases, there are other options as well.

 2. Oral Appliance Therapy

-Oral appliance therapy is another treatment available for people with obstructive sleep apnea.
+Oral appliance therapy is another treatment available.
 This particular option resembles an orthodontic appliance or mouth guard used by athletes.
 Oral appliance therapy pieces are worn during sleep and act as scaffolding for the internal structures of the mouth, preventing the collapse of the tongue and soft tissues in the back of the throat.
 In doing so, oral appliance therapy ensures continuous air intake.

 4. Lifestyle Changes

-Aside from the medical treatments available, milder cases of obstructive sleep apnea could be addressed simply by making lifestyle changes.
+Aside from the medical treatments available, milder cases could be addressed simply by making lifestyle changes.
 These include losing weight (if you are overweight), exercising regularly, drinking alcohol moderately (and not drinking several hours before bedtime), quitting smoking, using a nasal decongestant or allergy medication, and not sleeping on your back.